Learner Relationships in Global Higher Education

 Providing the academic community with a robust and highly practical insight into the importance of implementing relationship building into the learning environment and experiences of all students, underpinned by current research, this innovative volume explores intercultural learning and critical pedagogy in the borderless university.

-In the changing contexts of global higher education this book is a valuable tool for higher education researchers and practitioners at all stages of their career.
+In the changing contexts of global higher education, this book is a valuable tool for higher education researchers and practitioners at all stages of their careers.

 Table of Contents

 1. Higher education for freedom: Escaping the single story 2.
 Human learning for empowerment: Transforming perspectives 3.
 Learning environments for growth: Promoting reciprocity 4.
 An academic curriculum for all: Embedding inclusivity 5.
 Group learning for engagement: Facilitating dialogue 6.
 Assessment for mutual learning: Engaging in partnership 7.
 Harnessing the optional curriculum: Transforming experience 8.
 A critical pedagogy for a multicultural world: Facilitating intercultural relationships

 David Killick is a Senior Fellow of the Higher Education Academy and holds a National Teaching Fellowship.
 His university roles have included Head of International Programmes and Head of Academic Development.

 Monika Foster is Professor of Learning and Teaching in Higher Education and a Principal Fellow of the Higher Education Academy.
 She is the Head of Business and Management at the University of Sunderland, UK.